Tag Archives: Healing

 The number 13 is the final number.
 It represents the spirit world.
 It is said that on Samhain, the veil between the worlds is the thinnest.
 However within the sacred calendar, this thinning happens every 13 days.
 This connection with the spirit world creates a powerful day.
 Both the positive and negative aspects of the day come through strongly.
 It is a very good day for activities such as divinations.
 Ceremonies on 13 days are best left to experienced Aj Q’ijab who understand how to work with that energy.

-12 TijaxUse your experience to heal your world today.
+12 TijaxUse your life experience to bring healing in your world today.
 It is a day to use your discernment to cut through injustice, lies and disharmony.

 The next two days may be considered as two turbulent days of the sacred calendar.
 However, there is certainly another side that can be seen with both of these days.
 Of course, I will deal with 12 Tijax first.
 The energy of the nawal Tijax has a reputation for its warlike nature, although I have rarely seen that expressed.
 What I have experienced is a desire for refinement.
 Whilst there might be a degree of ruthlessness, Tijax knows just where and how to make cuts.
 It is not afraid to make the cut that others shy away from.
 It does so to bring truth, beauty or healing into the world.